 Now, you have nice, tailor-made reminders, you need to know how to schedule coupon distribution step by step to make the most of each campaign.
 Let’s take coupons with a 20% discount and valid for 30 days as an example.
 We want to reward each new signed up user, and send an email with a coupon code.

 Firstly, it's a good idea to plan the reminders schema before you launch a campaign.
-Currently, only Voucherify ensures a complex engine with reminders automation and marketing flexibility:
+Currently we are working on introducing a complex engine with reminders automation and marketing flexibility:

 - Automation provides scalability of the process.